ruby-amqp/rubymarchhare.info/README.md

-# Hot Bunnies Documentation
+# March Hare Documentation

-This is a documentation site for [Hot Bunnies](http://hotbunnies.info), a dead easy to use RabbitMQ client for JRuby.
+This is a documentation site for [March Hare](http://rubymarchhare.info), a dead easy to use RabbitMQ client for JRuby.